extragravee/COMP30020/readme.md

 Introduction <a name = "intro"> </a>
 ------------
-In this subject I learnt contraint logic programming using Prolog, as well as function programming using Haskell.
 I built 2 projects, one using prolog to play the card game <a href= "https://en.wikipedia.org/wiki/Cribbage">Cribbage</a>.
 No one plays this game anymore, but the gist is: <br>

 You are trying to build the best hand.
 You can have:
 - Combinations of any number of cards totalling fifteen